 - Torch or headtorch.

-When you arrive you’ll put your stuff into a combination of dry bags (22l) and plastic bags for the trip, leaving your suitcases/bags with anything you don’t need in a secure locker at the base.
-Your guides are experts in packing kayaks and will help you pack your kayak efficiently to use up as much space available as possible.
+When you arrive you’ll put your stuff into a combination of dry bags (22l) and plastic bags for the trip, leaving your suitcases/bags with anything you don’t need behind in a secure locker at the base.
+Your guides are experts in packing kayaks and will help you pack yours efficiently and use up as much space available as possible.

-Yes - when you arrive at the base you'll be asked to transfer anything you need for the trip into drybags to take with you.
-You can leave anything you don't need behind to be safely secured in a locker which you'll collect again at the end of the trip.
+Of course.
+When you arrive at the base you'll be asked to transfer anything you need into dry-bags and can leave anything you don't behind where it will be safely secured in a locker until the end of the trip.

 Absolutely.
-Please just double check you are allocated to stay at Voss on the first night before you do this though!
-Your host will confirm this with you after booking - look out for an email from them asking to confirm your travel plans.
+Please just double-check whether you are allocated to stay at Voss or Bergen on the first night.
+Your host will confirm this with you after booking - look out for an email from them asking you to confirm your travel plans.

 It's 45 minutes faster than the included transfer and is one of the most spectacular journeys you can take by rail.
 Here's how:

-From the airport, get the Flybussen airport shuttle to Bergen bus station ( https://www.flybussen.no/), or the Bybanen (city light rail - cheaper but slower).
+From the airport, get the Flybussen airport shuttle to Bergen bus station, or the Bybanen (city light rail - cheaper but slower).
 Buses to/from the airport run every 10-15 minutes, and cost roughly 900NOK (£9) each way.
 The Bybanen (https://www.skyss.no/en/timetable-and-maps/bergen-light-rail/ ) is approx 40NOK (£4).

-From the bus station it's a few minutes walk to the train station.
-A taxi from the airport to train station can be booked for between 350-550NOK (£35-£55), depending on traffic.
+From the bus station, it's a few minutes walk to the train station.
+A taxi from the airport to the train station can be booked for between 350-550NOK (£35-£55), depending on traffic.